thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 Custom artifact that schedules the deletion of all flows in a certain time period to make up space in the datastore.

 ### Custom.Windows.Detection.ISOMount
-Customized version of the original artifact.
+Customized version of the original artifact in order to use VSSAnalysisAge instead of SearchVSS parameter due to update of the Windows.EventLogs.EvtxHunter artifact.